thenexthub/Codira/userdocs/diagnostics/protocol-type-non-conformance.md

 }
 ```

-For more on using existential types, see [Protocols as Types](https://docs.swift.org/swift-book/LanguageGuide/Protocols.html#ID275) in _The Swift Programming Language_.
+For more on using existential types, see [Protocols as Types](https://docs.code.org/language-book/LanguageGuide/Protocols.html#ID275) in _The Codira Programming Language_.